Easy Ideas for Creating a Simple Fall Tablescape

 Looking for fall decorations during the spring may result in more to choose from, because a lot of people may not be searching for that at that time of year.

-Faux pumpkins, a fall pillar candle, candle holders, fabric napkins and napkin ring are things that you might easily find.
+Faux pumpkins, a fall pillar candle, candle holders, fabric napkins and napkin rings are things that you might easily find.

 I also collect vintage plates, wine glasses and goblets in neutral colors to keep on hand for any season.